-The SPOT (Supporting Positive Opportunities with Teens) is a youth center that provides free services to youth between the ages of 13 and 24 years old, a group at risk for HIV.
-The SPOT's primary goal is to educate and eliminate barriers that can put youth at risk for HIV.
+The SPOT (Supporting Positive Opportunities with Teens) is a youth center that provides free services to youth between the ages of 13 and 24 years old, a group that has increased vulnerability for an HIV infection.
+The SPOT’s primary goal is to increase access to medical and behavioral health services for youth who have been disproportionately impacted by HIV, poverty, violence and discrimination.
 Examples of services include:

-- basic medical services, sexual and reproductive health services,
+- sexual and reproductive health testing and treatment,

-The SPOT follows a positive youth development model by focusing on the strengths of each individual, providing support, and seeking to empower individuals to improve their lives and contribute to society.
+The SPOT is centered around a positive youth development model which focuses on the strengths of each individual, providing support, and seeking to empower individuals to improve their lives and contribute to society.
 The SPOT serves a diverse community and strives to make the center a welcoming and safe space for all.